EmmanuelKasper/mck/README.md

 See http://www.subsole.org/st_mint

 ## Dependencies
-You will need the following packages installed:
+You will need a Linux system the following packages installed:
 - ansible
 - mtools
+- pmake
+- mksh (or maybe ksh)
-- GNU make or the bsd make `pmake` package from the Debian / Ubuntu archive
+from the Debian / Ubuntu archive

 and